shaneutt/riak-rust-client/README.md

 # WARNINGS!

+* Development is on hold while Riak has been changing ownership

 * Riak TS features are not yet implemented

 * This client is still considered under development and is not production ready